Omkar211202/Omkar_Notes/content/Case Studies & Blogs/Inventory Management.md

 credit  to Operations and supply chain.

 The discussion should open up with this question:
-'Would we need to manage inventory in this fast moving world' as many believe that there is sync between demand and supply.
+'Would we need to manage inventory in this fast moving world' ,as many believe that there is sync between demand and supply.

 Two reasons that say no:
 1. Increase in global business partners or supply vendors.